aidyp/adp/content/post/mapping-music.md

 A relation (let's call it `r`) is symmetric if `A r B` implies that `B r A`.
 In our case, if you want to listen to song `B` after listening to `A` , does it follow that you'd be happy to listen to `A` after `B`?

 In my opinion, yes.
-The link between the two songs can be travelled in either direction.
+The link between the two songs can be traversed in either direction.

 **transitivity**